sachie/docker-xwiki/README.md

  * Find the container id with `docker ps`
  * Execute bash in the mysql container: `docker exec -it <containerid> bash -l`
  * Once inside the mysql container execute the `mysql` command: `mysql --user=xwiki --password=xwiki`

-# Support

-* If you wish to raise an issue or an idea of improvement use [XWiki Docker JIRA project](http://jira.xwiki.org/browse/XDOCKER)
-* If you have questions, use the [XWiki Users Mailing List/Forum](http://dev.xwiki.org/xwiki/bin/view/Community/MailingLists) or use the [XWiki IRC channel](http://dev.xwiki.org/xwiki/bin/view/Community/IRC)

-# Contribute

-* If you wish to help out on the code, please send Pull Requests on [XWiki Docker GitHub project](https://github.com/xwiki-contrib/docker-xwiki)

-# Credits

-* Created by Vincent Massol
-* Contributions from Ludovic Dubost, Jean Simard
-* Some code was copied from https://github.com/ThomasSteinbach/docker_xwiki.
-Thank you Thomas Steinbach